aidenn0 5 months ago

 The usual suggestion for individual action is to become armed, but I don't think it's really a good idea for most people to own a firearm.
 Owning a firearm is a huge responsibility that many people aren't ready to handle.
 I think we all know someone who had a negligent discharge cleaning their weapon, or who struggles to control their anger.
 Indeed, you mentioned suicide being an issue - access to a gun is a risk factor in suicide, and most gun deaths are suicides.

-• jrflowers 16 hours ago
+• jrflowers 5 months ago

 > More kids die every year from Pitbull attacks than they do from school shootings